Zevgor/wubby-vod-downloader/README.md

 Month: Specify the month in `MMM_YYYY` format (e.g., `mar_2025`) from which you want to download VODs.

--c <number_of_vods>: Specify how many VODs you want to download.
+-c <number_of_vods> (optional): Specify how many VODs you want to download.
 For example, `-c 5` to download the 5 most recent VODs.
+Default is 1.

 -dlf <path to folder> (optional): Specify the full file path of where to download VODs.
 If not specified, will revert to default.